zadirion/UnrealHero.nvim/README.md

 ![image](https://raw.githubusercontent.com/zadirion/UnrealHero.nvim/main/image.png)

 *Requirements:*
-Make sure you have in you path:
+Make sure you have in your path:
+- make sure you install the clangd support component through Visual Studio Setup, and make sure the installed clang++.exe is in your system path env variable.
+Needs to be added manually to path, the installer does not do that
-- python 3.11 installed
+- python 3.11 installed in your path
-- ripgrep
+- ripgrep in your path

 **Setup**